 Imagine waking up in the middle of the night without being able to move or speak.
 Known to occur both when falling asleep and when waking up, sleep paralysis is the inability to move or speak even if you feel wide awake.
 A session usually lasts around one to two minutes and can be quite frightening for those who’ve experienced it.

-Sleepwalking is when a person walks around or performs other complex behavior while sleeping.
+Sleepwalking is when a person walks around or performs other complex actions while sleeping.
 The activity is much more common in children than adults and more likely to happen if the person is sleep deprived.
-The sleepwalker will most likely not even remember what happened and remains in deep sleep during the entire episode.
+The sleepwalker will most likely not even remember what has happened and remains in deep sleep during the entire episode.

 Restless Legs Syndrome

 The majority of people with restless legs syndrome (RLS) experience an uncomfortable or painful sensation that creates an irresistible urge to move their legs – sometimes described as a feeling of “pins and needles”.
 This can both make it hard to fall asleep and cause fragmented sleep.
 Also known as Willis-Ekbom disease, the condition affects around 5% of the adult population.
 There is also a link to pregnancy: about 1 in 5 pregnant women will experience symptoms.

 Not to be confused with restless legs syndrome, people with periodic limb movement disorder (PLMD) move or jerk their limbs, usually their legs, while asleep.
 While most people with PLMD are not actually aware of these involuntary movements, they can affect sleep quality – which may cause daytime fatigue or sleepiness.